Litter to Energy Project Update

 Even though using this litter and tray system we can reduce the overall amount of litter used, our dirty litter has still been contributing to 10,000 plastic bags of waste going in to landfill.
 We are thrilled to recently have been able to cut that number down to zero plastic bags going into landfill by using the new FOGO (Food Organics Garden Organics) bins rolled out by the Hobart City Council.
 The composting system they have implemented is hot enough to kill any bugs and nasties in the cat waste (unlike traditional home composting), and turns it into nutrient-rich soil later used in agriculture and horticulture.

-In addition to reducing our litter into landfill numbers to zero, we are also using clean and what we call clean-used litter (where the cat waste has been shaken and/or scooped out and the remaining litter is still fairly clean) to help heat the Centre in conjunction with environmentally friendly, low-emmission and carbon neutral wood pellet heaters that are powered by the litter.
+In addition to reducing our litter into landfill numbers to zero, we are also using clean and what we call clean-used litter (where the cat waste has been shaken and/or scooped out and the remaining litter is still fairly clean).
+This remaining litter helps to heat the Centre in conjunction with environmentally friendly, low-emmission and carbon neutral wood pellet heaters that are powered by the litter.

-We had one of these heaters installed in one of our communal staff and cat areas and are pleased to estimate a cost-effective savings of $1,600 annually compared to using the reverse-cycle air con heating in this room.
+Ten Lives has one of these heaters installed in one of our communal staff and cat areas.
+We are pleased to estimate a cost-effective savings of $1,600 annually compared to using the reverse-cycle air con heating in this room.